MrWint/winter/writeup/writeup.md

     seg010:0059                 retn                    ; because of the changed return address, it will skip the instructions at seg010:000E and seg010:0011 after returning!

-This is a very misleading piece of code that would make any malware developer jealous.
+This is a **very misleading** piece of code that would make any malware developer jealous.
-At first glance, it appears to read the current time and process it, and then write a constant `4A52h` to cx and later into `debugger_check_result_4E62A`.
+At first glance, it appears to read the current time and process it, and then write a constant `4A52h` to register cx and later into `debugger_check_result_4E62A`.
 However, the `process_current_time_result` does some weird things instead.
 For one, most of the operations (I marked them with question marks) don't actually contribute anything, they are purely there to confuse you.
 The operation that actually matters and is trying to hide is the modification of the base pointer at `seg010:003F`.